- “I am doing what I can so long as I have a breath to correct a grossly unjust situation.”

 Because the local hospital in Palestine was not equipped to treat Nikki, she was transported on life support to Dallas Children’s Hospital, where her case was referred to a child abuse pediatrician.
 This doctor did not review Nikki’s medical history; she spoke only to law enforcement and the maternal grandparents who insisted Nikki had been “totally well.”
 Upon reviewing Nikki’s CT scans, she saw no fractures of any kind and no neck injuries, but she saw the triad of conditions she considered to be a certain indicator of SBS.
 The doctor “diagnosed” violent shaking as the one and only possible cause.
 She then gave an affidavit about her SBS diagnosis to law enforcement, who arrested Mr. Roberson before Nikki’s autopsy was even performed.

-5. The jury was presented with unfounded claims of child abuse.
+6. The jury was presented with unfounded claims of child abuse.

 At trial, one nurse claimed she saw signs of sexual abuse in Nikki’s case, though no doctors or other medical professionals involved in Nikki’s care observed any such signs and testing from a sexual assault kit produced no substantiating evidence.
-The nurse, who presented herself as a “Sexual Assault Nurse Examiner” (SANE), was, in fact, not SANE-certified and offered her personal views on pedophiles in her testimony, further stoking the unfounded claims of child abuse against Mr. Roberson.
+The nurse, who presented herself as a “Sexual Assault Nurse Examiner” (SANE), was, in fact, not SANE-certified and offered her personal views on pedophiles in her testimony, further stoking prejudice against Mr. Roberson so the jury could see him, with no history of violence, as a person capable of violently shaking a child.

-6. Top neuropathologists and forensic pathologists support that Nikki died of natural and accidental causes.
+7. Top neuropathologists and forensic pathologists support that Nikki died of natural and accidental causes.

-In 2016, a week before Mr. Roberson’s scheduled execution date, the Texas Court of Criminal Appeals stayed his execution based, in part, on a then new law permitting legal challenges based on changes in science used to obtain convictions.
+In 2016, a week before Mr. Roberson’s scheduled execution date, the Texas Court of Criminal Appeals stayed his execution based, in part, on a then-new law permitting legal challenges based on changes in science used to obtain convictions.
 His case was sent back to the trial court, which conducted a nine-day evidentiary hearing in 2021.
 There, experts explained that SBS had been discredited and provided compelling evidence that Nikki died of natural and accidental causes.
-A pathologist testified that Nikki suffered from a severe form of undiagnosed viral pneumonia that has since been more widely studied due to COVID-19.
+A pathologist testified that Nikki suffered from a severe form of undiagnosed viral pneumonia that has since been more widely understood due to COVID-19.
 Signs of Nikki’s advanced pneumonia were noted in her autopsy but, at the time, were unexplained.
 Tragically, unaware of Nikki’s pneumonia, her treating doctors prescribed her with high levels of prescription medication (found in autopsy toxicology results) that are now understood to be deadly in children of Nikki’s age and in her condition.
 And biomechanical evidence now shows that short falls like Nikki’s can cause severe injury and even death, an explanation for Nikki’s condition that was vehemently rejected by every medical witness who had testified at her trial.

 The trial court ignored new evidence from six expert witnesses and rubber-stamped the prosecution’s 17-page proposed findings of fact and conclusions of law, which relied almost exclusively on the outdated scientific evidence introduced at the 2003 trial and conducted when the medical establishment accepted unquestioningly that the triad of intracranial conditions observed in Nikki could be used to “diagnose” shaking and abuse.